 Teens attend programs as participants and some train as leaders in CIT programs to become counselors.Some of the programs our teens have attended recently and others recommended by Rabbi Val include:

-These scholarships are funded by generous synagogue members.
-Applications for summer 2025 are due December 10, 2024.
-Scholarships are awarded to members to help fund programs at accredited camps, travel and other Jewish summer programs.
-Students usually receive between $900 - $1500 with multiple receipients.
-Apply here.
+These scholarships are funded by generous synagogue members, and are awarded to members to help fund programs at accredited camps, travel and other Jewish summer programs.
+Students usually receive between $900–$1,500 with multiple recipients.
+Please contact HebrewSchool@kanestreet.org for more information.

 This $1,000 scholarship was founded by Dr Ellen Friedman and Mordechai Friedman z”l, of blessed memory.
 After Mordechai passed away in 2019, the scholarship was renamed in his memory.
 The scholarship is intended to help teens enrich their experiences as Jews.
 It may be used for any Jewish activities or endeavors, including social action, travel, seeding new programs or attending existing programs.